OSLC/developing-oslc-applications/_harp/iotp_adaptor/rootservices.md

 * type: the type of the TRS resources, the "machine readable" identifier to compare for uniqueness - does not need to be dereferenceable
 * domain: the OSLC domain(s) of the TRS resources

-The CE4IoTConnector provides a simple TRS 2.0 provider for AM and CM resources:
+The iotp-adaptor provides a simple TRS 2.0 provider for AM and CM resources:

 ```
     <trs:TrackedResourceSetProvider>